porsager/postgres/README.md

 ### Idle timeout

-Connections will by default not close until `.end()` is called, but often it is useful to have them close when there is no activity or if using Postgres.js in eg. Lamdas / Serverless environments.
+By default, connections will not close until `.end()` is called.
+However, it may be useful to have them close automatically when:

+- there is no activity for some period of time
+- if using Postgres.js in Lamdas / Serverless environments
+- if using Postgres.js with a database service that automatically closes the connection after some time (see [`ECONNRESET` issue](https://github.com/porsager/postgres/issues/179))

 This can be done using the `idle_timeout` option to specify the amount of seconds to wait before automatically closing an idle connection.

 For example, to close idle connections after 2 seconds: